Dechrissen/website/blog/pokemon-solus-rgb.md

 2. Certain Pokémon only evolve via trading (Machoke, Graveler, Haunter, Kadabra) -- this cannot be achieved with only one cartridge.
 3. HMs are frequently used, which leads to either the necessity of an HM slave, or the sacrificing of some of your party Pokémon's move slots.
 In either case, your party's full potential is reduced.

-Whenever I was doing a Gen 1 playthrough, these are things which consistently made me long for a _slightly_ different reality.
+Whenever I was doing a Gen 1 playthrough, these were the things which consistently made me long for a _slightly_ different reality.
 I wanted to be able to get any Pokémon for my party, first of all.
 I didn't want to choose the version I played based on Pokémon availability.
 I also wanted to be able to use any of the four trade evolutions without needing to actually trade a friend (or even just another cartridge that I owned) via Link Cable.
 And I wanted the option to use the in-game-trade-exclusive Pokémon without being afflicted with the boosted EXP / disobedience curse.

 The HM situation was also always a bit of an inconvenience for me.
 I always felt kinda bummed that I needed to limit certain Pokémon in my party to only having three moves, for example.
 It felt like a waste of that Pokémon's potential.
 If I _really_ wanted to, I could keep specific HM slaves in the PC and then withdraw them only in instances that I need them... in fact, maybe this has always been what was intended.
 But this seems a little crazy.
 The fact that it _can_ be done that way (even if that would be incredibly tedious) sort of makes me feel that I have "creative license" to mitigate that issue in a romhack, for whatever that's worth.

-So, I came up with the following general solutions to my issues:
+So, all that being said, I came up with the following general solutions to my issues:

-1. All 151 Pokémon should be obtainable.
+1. All 151 Pokémon should be obtainable in one game.
 2. Trades should be performable in-game via a "trade-back NPC".
-3. HMs should not occupy a Pokémon's move slots.
+3. HMs should not occupy a Pokémon's regular move slots.

 ## Philosophy